Okrio/final_year_project/README.md

 5. Installed RICOH THETA V official extension, improved stability of system
 6. Interfaced with Intersense IntertiaCube4's azimuth tracker.
 7. Duplicate pixels from one end of image to the other so that system can detect all 360 degrees without the square being halved in between sides (Implemented in extendImage function in toolbox)
+8. Ran tests of array calibration procedure
+9. Integrated array calibration with optical system

 ### To Do:
-1. Run dummy tests of array calibration procedure
-2. Catch up on theoretical evaluation of interpolation
+1. Catch up on theoretical evaluation of interpolation
-3. Improve detection robustness by adding condition to check last known position in y coordinates (so can detect if accidentally detect another square shape in the room) - simple tracker
+2. Improve detection robustness by adding condition to check last known position in y coordinates (so can detect if accidentally detect another square shape in the room) - simple tracker
-5. Verify accuracy of optical system with azimuth tracker
+3. Verify accuracy of optical system with azimuth tracker
-6. Integrate array calibration with optical system
+4. Out of horizontal plane measurements
+5. Trimming of impulse response measurements
+6. Interpolation of impulse response measurements

 ### Useful References:
 1. Description of Canny Edge Detection http://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_imgproc/py_canny/py_canny.html